emmabostian/FEM-design-systems-docs/lessons/adding-global-styles.md

 title: "Adding global styles"
 section: "Developing styled components"
 order: 40
+description: Sometimes you need global styles within your design system.
+In this video we'll create a global stylesheet which can be used to apply styles across our design system.
 ---

 There is a way to add global styles to our styled components, which we'll want to do for things such as defining our root font size.